 8. Harden Off Plants

 When you harden off pepper seedlings, you give them a safe way to get used to outside elements like the sun and wind.
-If you don’t toughen them up, peppers can suffer from stunted growth, scorched leaves, snapped limbs and they may even die.
+If you don’t toughen them up, peppers grow weak and can suffer scorched leaves, snapped limbs, and stunted growth.

 When To Harden Off Peppers: